angrybacon/doomsday-wiki/markdown/chapters/02-ddft/05-pass-the-turn.md

 Echo of Eons in the maindeck provides some very interesting pile options, which are explored more in depth in a later chapter.
-One powerful application is building a high storm count by recycling multiple spells post-Doomsday.
+One powerful application is building a high _Storm_ count by recycling multiple spells post-Doomsday.
 In this example, you draw Ideas Unbound, which draws 2 LEDs and an Echo of Eons.
 Crack both LEDs for RRRUUU, and spend your blue mana to flashback Echo.
 This will draw the remaining 7 cards.
 Recast the mana artifacts, then the Burning Wish to grab Tendrils and cast it off LED mana.

-This pile is quite mana efficient, and even approaches a lethal storm count on its own.
-If the 2 cards in hand are castable spells (i.e. Rituals, Petals) you can easily reach a lethal storm count assuming you have the resources to cast those spells.
+This pile is quite mana efficient, and even approaches a lethal _Storm_ count on its own.
+If the 2 cards in hand are castable spells (i.e. Rituals, Petals) you can easily reach a lethal _Storm_ count assuming you have the resources to cast those spells.
 Echo creates some unusual constraints on the pile though: the precise number of cards leftover is important so Echo doesn't kill you, and there is a chance your opponent draws a fresh hand full of interaction.